Jamaican Blue Spike

 Plant description:

-It is an annual shrub, found throughout Western Ghats areas, grows to 0.3-0.9 m height, stem erect, dichotomously branched.
+It is an annual shrub, found throughout Western Ghats areas, grows to 0.3-0.9 m in height, stems erect, and dichotomously branched.
 The leaves are 5-10 by 2.52-3.8 cm, elliptic, obtuse or acute, coarsely serrate, glabrous or nearly so, base much tapering and recurrently into the petioles which are consequently obscure.
 Flowers sessile, slender, nearly continuous glabrous spikes reaching 30 cm long, the rachis hollowed out beneath each flower, calyx 6 mm long, membranous, tubular, corolla deep blue, glabrous, filaments slender, hairy below, ovary glabrous.
 Style long, filiform, glabrous.
-Fruits 3-4 mm long, oblong, ribbed, splitting into 2 pyrenees.
+Fruits 3-4 mm long, oblong, ribbed, splitting into 2 Pyrenees.

 Leaf Arrangement